Duhsten/Unity-Pathfinding/README.md

-# NZCore.Pathfinding
+# Pathfinding

-Pathfinding - using Unity Navmesh, ECS and Burst
+Pathfinding - using Unity Navmesh, ECS and Burst.

+This fork represents self-sufficient module that can be used with Unity Entities and NavMesh.